chenxingqiang/secret-learn/doc/computing/parallelism.rst

 Sets the seed of the global random generator when running the tests, for reproducibility.

-Note that jax-sklearn tests are expected to run deterministically with explicit seeding of their own independent RNG instances instead of relying on the numpy or Python standard library RNG singletons to make sure that test results are independent of the test execution order.
+Note that secret-learn tests are expected to run deterministically with explicit seeding of their own independent RNG instances instead of relying on the numpy or Python standard library RNG singletons to make sure that test results are independent of the test execution order.
 However some tests might